Sport, Parks, Active Recreation and Community (SPARC) Strategy

 - community meetings in Rockhampton, Gracemere and Mount Morgan;

 - updates via Council’s website, social media, mailing lists and radio interviews;

 - targeted surveys (for residents, sport and recreation clubs and schools); and

-- further updates at the 2017 Sports and Health Expo.
+- face to face discussions and updates at the 2017 Sports and Health Expo.

-The SPARC Strategy is currently being drafted for Council consideration.
+The draft SPARC Strategy has been finalised and is being considered by Council.
 Upon endorsement, the draft Strategy will be provided back to the community for feedback.
-This is now expected to take place by September 2017.
+This is expected to take place in early 2018.